TomSchorsch/JavaFXExtensions/README.md

     - A CallOut consists of a line starting at a datapoint value and extending in some direction for some length with some text at the end that can either be horizontal or in-line with the CallOut line angle.
     - A plot can have several different "series" of callouts each with unique settings for the CallOuts.

-<b>LineChart editing Features</b><br>
+<b>LineChart editing Features:</b><br>
+After the LineChart is created and displayed a user can modify all of the following features using pop-up editors.<br>
 Pop-up editors are invoked by right-clicking on:
   - The chart (Plot Editor, Axis Editors, CallOut Series Editors)
   - An item (data series) in the legend (Series Editor)
   - A CallOut (CallOut Editor)

-Plot Editor:
+<b>Plot Editor:</b>
   - Chart title and sub title text and font sizes
   - Legend visibility or position
   - Plot Info (additional text on the plot in the lower left corner)
+  - For all Series
     - Symbol info (for all series): visibility, symbol, color, size, style
     - Line info (for all series): visibility, color, width

+<b>Series Editor (for individual series):</b>
+  - Series name
+  - Symbol info: visibility, symbol, color, size, style
+  - Line info: visibility, color, width

-Axis Editor:
+<b>Axis Editor: </b>
   - Axis title, font size
   - Tic mark label font size and rotation

-Call Out Series Editors (for all callouts in a series):
+<b>Call Out Series Editor (for all callouts in a series):</b>
   - Line Angle, Length, Width, and Color
   - Whether Text is rotated with the line
   - Text Size, Font Family, color, bold (or not), italicized (or not)

-Series Editor (for individual series):
+<b>Call Out Editor (for individual CallOut):</b>
-  - Series name
+  - CallOut text
-  - Symbol info: visibility, symbol, color, size, style
-  - Line info: visibility, color, width
+  - Line Angle, Length, Width, and Color

-Plots can be zoomed via typical mouse movements.

-Plots can be saved via a contextRight-Click menu

-Pop-up editors are invoked by right-clicking on the chart or an item (data series) in the legend.

-  - All aspects of the CallOuts can be edited as a series or individually
+  - Whether Text is rotated with the line
+  - Text Size, Font Family, color, bold (or not), italicized (or not)

 <b>Additional features:</b>
+- Plots can be zoomed in/out via typical mouse movements.
+- Right-click on chart Context Menu has plot save and save as options
-- Has a Seconds Since Midnight (SSM) axis which turns a double axis value into a HH:MM:SS.sss value (How much of HH:MM:SS.sss that is displayed depends on the zoomlevel).
+- A Seconds Since Midnight (SSM) axis which turns a double axis value into a HH:MM:SS.sss value (How much of HH:MM:SS.sss that is displayed depends on the zoomlevel).
-- Has a hover capability for data items that will display additional info when the mouse hovers over a data item.
+- A Hover capability for data items that will display additional info when the mouse hovers over a data item.

 <b>Requirements:<b/>  Java 11+ and and JavaFX 11+